ryanfreckleton/gitlab-ce/doc/api/merge_requests.md

 | `allow_maintainer_to_push` | boolean | no       | Deprecated, see allow_collaboration                                             |
 | `squash`                   | boolean | no       | Squash commits into a single commit when merging                                |

+If `approvals_before_merge` is not provided, it inherits the value from the target project.
+If it is provided, then the following conditions must hold in order for it to take effect:

+1. The target project's `approvals_before_merge` must be greater than zero.
+(A value of zero disables approvals for that project.)
+2. The provided value of `approvals_before_merge` must be greater than the target project's `approvals_before_merge`.

 ```json
 {
   "id": 1,